anhvir/trial/README.md

 we'd probably build not a single .c file, but several of them.
-My project today might be not too complicated (or, is it?), but I'll try to build it as a multiple-file project anyway, just to learn, and perhaps to be ready for assignment 1.
+My project today might be not too complicated (or, is it?), but I'll try to build it as a multiple-file project anyway, just to learn, and *perhaps to be ready for assignment 1*.

 **Technical issues:**
 Of course, I should create a new directory/folder for this project.